algorand-devrel/bootcamp/README.md

 ```
 sender = addr1
 receiver = addr2
-amount = 10
+amount = 100 # remember this ASA has 2 decimal places, so this is 1.00 FUNTOK
-index = 5   # this is the asset-index returned by asset_create.py
+index = 2   # ensure this matches the asset-index returned by asset_create.py
 txn_2 = transaction.AssetTransferTxn(sender, params, receiver, amount, index)
 ```